Toyota Avalon years to avoid — most common problems

 Several 1995, 2010, and 2012 Avalon owners have complained about engine misfires.
 They note that their vehicles would jolt and hesitate due to a faulty ignition coil.
 Thankfully, replacing this part is affordable, with a cost range of $5 to $50, including labor costs.

 However, it is essential to note that there may be several other causes of an engine misfire, like a defective control module, fuel injector, or crankshaft position sensor.
-Additionally, mechanical issues may also lead to an engine misfire.
-If you are experiencing an engine misfire on your vehicle, it is best to have a professional mechanic diagnose it.
+Additionally, mechanical issues and oil leaks reported for this model were often the cause of those misfires and poor engine performance overall.

 A clogged idle air control valve has been a common issue reported by some owners of 1995-2004 and 2006 Avalons.
 Owners of the affected models report that their vehicles took longer to idle down.
 Also, there have been cases where the engine refuses to accelerate under 2000 RPM due to debris buildup in the idle air control valve.